bhagwat/scaffold-app/README.md

 ## Creating Template for Grails 2.x
 ### Clone this project and `cd TO_CLONED_DIR`
-#### Change Grails version to whatever version templte you want to create.
+#### Change Grails version to whatever version template you want to create.

 > Eg. gvm use grails 2.3.7

 #### grails create-app template_2_3_7

-> ProjectName is important.
+> Project Name is important.
 It should be "tempalte_${version.replacAll('.', '_')}"

 #### Edit template_2_3_7/grails-app/conf/Config.groovy
  Uncomment these to enable reading of external config file.
-External Config file will be copied to grails-app/conf dir which contains database realted configurations and default pacakage for artifacts.
+External Config file will be copied to grails-app/conf dir which contains database related configurations and default pacakage for artifacts.
 This file is added to .gitignore list so that your credentials are not pushed to git.

 ```groovy
 grails.config.locations = [ "classpath:${appName}-config.properties",